marzin89/marzin89/README.md

 add any personal information to my profile until recently.

 ### Programming languages
-As of September 2021, I am (more or less) familiar with the following programming
+As of 2022, I am (more or less) familiar with the following programming
 languages:
 * JavaScript
 * PHP
 * MySQL/SQL
+* C#

 ### Web development/design
-As of September 2021, I am (more or less) familiar with the following tools/techniques:
+As of 2022, I am (more or less) familiar with the following tools/techniques:
 * HTML
+* CSS/SASS
+* React
+* Node.js
+* Express.js
-* CSS
+* MongoDB
 * WordPress
 * Git
 * Adobe XD
+* ASP.NET Core

 ### Who am I?
-I'm 32 years old and I live in Sweden.
+I'm 33 years old and I live in Sweden.
 I was born in Germany, but I grew up in Sweden, so I'm bilingual.
 I am, in fact, a language nerd.
 I speak German, Swedish, English and French.
 I actually worked as a freelance translator for a few years.

 I love lifting!
 I hit the gym four times a week.
-Oh, and I love tea, as my latest repo should tell you.
+Oh, and I love tea, as one of my repos should tell you.